elite174/solid-resizable-panels/packages/solid-resizable-panels/README.md

    */
   tag?: string;
   /**
-   * Size of the panel in percentage.
+   * Initial size of the panel in percent.
    * @default computed according to layout
    */
-  size?: number;
+  initialSize?: number;
   /**
-   * Minimum size of the panel in percentage.
+   * Minimum size of the panel in percent.
    * @default 0
    */
   minSize?: number;
   /**
-   * Maximum size of the panel in percentage.
+   * Maximum size of the panel in percent.
    * @default 100
    */
   maxSize?: number;